(I may earn a small commission from the products mentioned in this post.)

-If I travel and cannot swim on a trip I adjust my workout.
+If I travel and cannot swim on a trip I adjust my workout when I get home.
 I’ll start by swimming 24 laps and work back up to 40.

 Use the steps and the handrail when getting in and out of the pool.
 Most pools have strategically placed ladders.
 I find them very difficult to use, especially getting out of the water.

-Place a pair of rubber slip on sandals near the steps so that you are not walking on pair feet once you exit the pool.
-Make sure they have not slip soles to lessen your chance of slipping on a wet deck.
+Place a pair of rubber slip on sandals near the steps so that you are not walking on bare feet once you exit the pool.
+Make sure they have non slip soles to lessen your chance of slipping on a wet deck.

 Exercise #2: Helpful Equipment To Ensure A Leg Workout

-You might want to start off by using swimming aides before you transition to freestyle or stroke swimming.
-Common and inexpensive swimming aides that I recommend are a kickboard, noodle and fins.
+You might want to start off by using swimming aids before you transition to freestyle or stroke swimming.
+Common and inexpensive swimming aids that I recommend are a kickboard, noodle and fins.

 A kickboard or a noodle helps you to float and allows you to “swim” laps only kicking and not using your upper body.
 You can use both the kickboard and the noodle swimming on your stomach or back.